ReScience/ReScience-submission/article/article.md

 behaviors during slow-wave oscillations in vitro in control conditions and under pharmacological manipulations.
-In particular, we focus on the authors' model results that include: (a) neuronal membrane potentials oscillating between Up and Down states at $<\!\!1\,\mathrm{Hz}$; (b) characteristic membrane resistance behavior and activation of neuronal ion channels with proportional excitation and inhibition during Up states; (c) spontaneous initiation and further wave-like propagation of population spiking activity.
+In particular, we focus on the authors' model results that include: (a) neuronal membrane potentials oscillating between Up and Down states at $<\!\!1\,\mathrm{Hz}$; (b) characteristic membrane resistance behavior and activation of neuronal ion channels with proportional excitation and inhibition during Up states; (c) spontaneous and stimulus-evoked initiation and further wave-like propagation of population spiking activity.
 The original implementation is in C\nolinebreak[4]\hspace{-0.05em}\raisebox{.4ex}{\tiny{\bf ++}}, but the source code is not publicly available.
 The implementation we propose is coded in the NEST [@Gewaltig_07_11204] framework, one of the modern actively